obiwac/bfm/README.md

 That's it ;)

-To execute specific problem from command line
+To execute specific problem for lepl1110 command line it will ouput U.txt and V.txt in data folder

 ```console
 python lepl1110.py path_to_mesh path_to_problem